Google’s Smart Fill autocompletes Sheets columns using AI

 In June, Google debuted Smart Fill, an AI-powered Google Sheets feature that automatically detects patterns, generates formulas, and autocompletes columns.
 Now, following a months-long beta, Smart Fill is today launching into general availability for all G Suite users.

-Smart Fill comes after the launch of Smart Cleanup as Google looks to inject G Suite with more AI-powered functionality.
+Smart Fill comes after the launch of Smart Cleanup as Google looks to inject Google Workspace with more AI-powered functionality.
 Recently, the company added a tool that lets users ask natural language questions about data in spreadsheets, like “Which person has the top score?” and “What’s the sum of price by salesperson?”
 Google Meet earlier this year gained adaptive noise cancellation.
 And two years ago, Google rolled out Quick Access, a machine learning-powered product that suggests files relevant to documents users are editing, to Sheets, Docs, and Slides.

-As G Suite product manager Ryan Weber explained in an interview with VentureBeat earlier this summer, Smart Fill relies on common patterns of data mappings (e.g., combining one column with another to derive an output column) and analyzes cells within a user’s spreadsheet to assist with data entry.
+As Google’s Ryan Weber explained in an interview with VentureBeat earlier this summer, Smart Fill relies on common patterns of data mappings (e.g., combining one column with another to derive an output column) and analyzes cells within a user’s spreadsheet to assist with data entry.
 For each document, it evaluates the relevance of formulas and knowledge from Google’s Knowledge Graph to a given column or sets of columns.

 “The idea with Smart Fill is that you have a bunch of columns in your spreadsheet filled with names, for example, and you want to add one or more additional columns,” Weber said.
 “Smart Fill will look at what you’re trying to do and suggest extracting the first name and filling down the rest of the values.
 If you accept its suggestion, Smart Fill will auto-generate a formula for you to populate all the way down the new column.”